Girl Meets Fire

 Two bowls served with asopao de pollo.
 A red Dutch oven filled with chicken in a stew-like broth with vegetables and rice sits on the right of the bowls.

-This recipe pairs beautifully with tostones (fried green plantains) or surullos de maiz (crispy cornmeal fritters), crispy sides that balance the stew’s rich broth.
+This recipe pairs beautifully with tostones (fried green plantains) or surullos de maiz (crispy cornmeal fritters), which provide a crispy contrast to the stew's rich broth.
 You could also serve it alongside avocado slices or a light ensalada verde for a refreshing contrast.
 During the cooler months, asopao de pollo stands out as a soul-warming meal, making it a favorite for seasonal gatherings or Sunday lunches.

 If you're looking for more Puerto Rican comfort food recipes, try Sancocho, another delicious soup with root vegetables and a combination of meats.
+Sopa de Platano, another hearty soup that will keep you satisfied.
 Mofongo, fried green plantains smashed with pork rinds (or bacon) and garlic.
-Or either Arroz con Gandules or Arroz con Habichuelas, both are equally delicious and super easy to prepare.
+Either Arroz con Gandules or Arroz con Habichuelas is equally delicious and super easy to prepare.
 And finally, Arroz con Pollo, another one-pot wonder that brings comfort and warmth.

 Jump To